Mail Order Information

 The link will open your mail application.

-My NEW SHEET MUSIC stock (only) has been transferred to Recorder Music Mail.
-I am still selling RECORDERS.
+My NEW SHEET MUSIC stock has been transferred to Recorder Music Mail.
+I still have a few recorder related items available .

 (I'm very happy to be addressed as 'John'.
 Mr Saunders, Gordon, who started the business, has retired.
 My surname is Everingham.)

 My order form sends me your information by email.
 Please, if possible, quote any reference number that you have been told or found on my site.
 Please check that any music you order is for the size of recorder you play.
 S is for descant (soprano) and A is for treble (alto).
 The bracketed words are international.
 All other abbreviations are listed here.

 My order form now includes a box where your recognition that such data as you enter will inevitably be stored digitally can be registered.
 I hope that this meets the requirements of the forthcoming GDPR legislation.
 I have also revised and expanded my privacy statement (link below)